-As mentioned in Vocal Recording Basics Part 1, recording technique trumps equipment.
+As mentioned in Vocal Recording Basics Part 1, recording technique is more valuable than equipment.
 The primary tenet of a good, clean-sounding recording comes from a high signal-to-noise ratio.
-This is the biggest tell for a poor recording, and yet it’s incredibly easy to fix.

-Signal-to-noise is the difference between the desired recorded material (e.g., your voice) to the noise level (electrical noise, room echo, noisy cars outside, etc.).
-The less noise in your recording, the better.
-You can measure and define the signal-to-noise ratio in decibels, but that’s beyond the scope of this article.
-Simply listening should be enough to determine a quality recording.
+Signal-to-noise is the difference between the desired recorded material (e.g., your voice) to the noise level (electrical noise, room echo, environmental noise, etc.).
+The less noise in the recording, the better.
+You can measure and define the signal-to-noise ratio in decibels, but we’ll spare the details for another post.
+Simply listening should be enough to determine a quality recording with high SNR.
 Once you learn the difference, you’ll find that a recording with poor signal-to-noise just “feels” sloppy and unprofessional.

-Recording equipment manufacturers make a big fuss over the signal-to-noise ratios of their the equipment (they’ll sometimes refer to it as dynamic range).
-Premium recording devices specify upwards of 110 dB, A-weighted.
-Expect to pay a hefty price for minor (less than 5dB) improvements in signal-to-noise at the high-end level.
+Recording equipment manufacturers often tout the signal-to-noise performance of their the equipment.
+Premium recording devices specify upwards of 110 dB SNR, A-weighted.
+Expect to pay a hefty price for minor (less than 5dB) improvements in signal-to-noise for professional equipment.

-The big secret of electronics is that signal-to-noise ratio doesn’t matter, at least in today’s devices.
-Using proper recording practices, you only need about 60dB for a professional-sounding recording.
+While high signal-to-noise ratio offer superior results in a technical sense, they’re largely irrelevant for most devices made in the last twenty years.
+Using proper recording practices, you only need about 60dB of SNR for a professional-sounding recording.
 Before digital recording came along, reel-to-reel studio master tapes were used as the standard recording format in the music industry.
-Artist from the likes of Frank Sinatra, The Beatles, Pink Floyd, and Michael Jackson all recorded on reel-to-reel tapes that were state of the art at the time.
-The very maximum, these tapes had less than 77dB of SNR.
+Artist fro Frank Sinatra, The Beatles, Pink Floyd, and Michael Jackson all recorded on reel-to-reel tapes that were then state of the art.
+At the very maximum, these tapes had less than 77dB of SNR.
 FM radio averages less than 60dB SNR, and cassettes tapes were even lower at around 50dB SNR.

-Why do professional audio manufacturers wish to sell us mic preamps and analog-to-digital converters with over 110 dB SNR?
-After all, some of the greatest recordings of all time were made with fewer than 77dB SNR.
-The lower noise floor is advantageous specialty recording applications, just not for home studio recording.
+Why do professional audio manufacturers wish to sell us mic preamps and analog-to-digital converters with such high signal-to-noise ratios?
+The lower noise floor is advantageous for specialty recording applications, but provide little value for home studio recording.

 Self-noise from electronics are not the cause of poor recordings, which means that your recording equipment isn’t the problem.
-A high noise floor in amateur recording comes from the following:
+Noise in amateur recording results from the following:

 - Room reverberation (sometimes referred to as “echo”)

-- Extraneous noise (e.g., dogs barking, noisy neighbors, and computer fans)
+- Environmental noise (e.g., dogs barking, noisy neighbors, and computer fans)

-That’s it!
-If you can conquer those two problems, then you can create professional sounding recordings quite easily.
+If you can address those two problems, then you can create professional sounding recordings quite easily.
 Having a decent microphone helps, but you’d be surprised at how much a difference it makes even recording into your phone.
 Here’s how to deal with noise.

 Get close to your microphone.
 Keep your face within five inches of the microphone at all times.
 As you increase your distance from the microphone, you also decrease your signal level.
 Get too far away, and the signal (your voice) to noise (ambient sounds) become equal.
 Our ears and brains cannot easily distinguish between noise and voices that are of equal loudness.
 You must increase the volume of your voice in the microphone relative volume of your ambient environment.